 The following guidelines provide a starting point and useful recommendations for monitoring and generating diagnostics the infrastructure and platform.

 However, these guidelines do not cover every monitoring task a platform administrator needs to carry out, or tasks related to maintenance and upgrades (the information provided below is illustrative and not exhaustive).

 We recommend that you permanently monitor for adequate operation and performance of critical IT assets and services.

 For a Bizagi system, these aspects are specifically important:

 1. Performance of the physical data repository (SAN)

 In a typical enterprise implementation, the databases, files, virtual machines and other IT assets, reside in a repository that is separated from the physical servers and shared among different servers and other computing devices.

-If this is your case, please refer to your storage provider documentation in order to determine the right monitoring procedures and recommendations regarding storage performance.
+If this is your case, refer to your storage provider documentation to determine the right monitoring procedures and recommendations for storage performance.

-When the database storage is presented to the Windows Server as a volume, it is possible to use Windows Performance Monitor as the means to identify possible data repository performance issues.
+When database storage is presented to the Windows Server as a volume, you can use Windows Performance Monitor to identify possible data repository performance issues.